Eyescale/Equalizer/README.rst

 2.1.
 New Features
 ~~~~~~~~~~~~~~~~~

--   `Runtime stereo switching`_ allows changing between mono and stereo
-    rendering at runtime.
--   Collage: a cross-platform C++ library for heterogenous, distributed
+1.0-alpha (0.9.2):

-    applications, formerly known as ``eq::net`` (beta technology preview).
+-   Collage: an object-oriented network library, formerly known as
+    ``eq::net`` (beta technology preview)
 -   CMake build system for all supported platforms
+-   Support for `GPU-CPU transfer and compression plugins`_
+-   `Failure tolerance`_ during initialization
 -   `Administrative API`_ for runtime configuration changes (beta
-    technology preview).
+    technology preview)
+-   `Runtime stereo switching`_ allows to swtich between mono and stereo
+    rendering
 -   `Slave object commit`_ supports commiting changed data on a slave
-    object instance to the master instance.
+    object instance to the master instance
--   Automatic compression of distributed object data.
+-   Automatic compression of distributed object data
--   Support for pixel formats with 10 bit per color component.
+-   Support for pixel formats with 10 bit per color component
--   Support for `GPU-CPU transfer and compression plugins`_.
--   `Failure tolerance`_ during initialization.
 -   `Rendering capabilities`_ allow application-dependent (de-)activation
-    of channels.
+    of channels
 -   `Interruptible rendering`_ allows applications to stop rendering on
-    all pending frames.
+    all pending frames

 0.9.1: